Semantic Model Setup

 Use the Semantic Model icon (two connected circles) to open the modeling area from anywhere in the app.

-Overlays tab
+Cubes tab

 Graph tab